What can friends and family do to help?

 Work out how to deal with compulsions

-It can be distressing to watch someone you love carrying out compulsive behaviour.
-However, trying to prevent your friend or family member from carrying out compulsive behaviour is often counter-productive and tends to increase their anxiety.
+It can be distressing to watch someone you love carrying out compulsive behaviours.
+However, trying to prevent your friend or family member from carrying out a compulsive behaviour is often counterproductive and tends to increase their anxiety.
 Your friend or relative might ask you to go along with their compulsions; for example, not going into the bathroom until it has been cleaned.
 This can be disruptive and does not always help to relieve their anxiety.

-There is no right or wrong answer about how you to deal with this, but talking about it together might help.
-If your friend or family member is getting professional help, the professional responsible for their care may be able to advise you how best to deal with this in your individual situation.
+There is no right or wrong answer for how to deal with this, but talking about it together might help.
+If your friend or family member is getting professional help, the professional responsible for their care may be able to advise you on how best to deal with this in your individual situation.

 Get support for yourself

 It can be distressing to be close to someone experiencing OCD, particularly if you are caring for them.
 You might find it useful to talk to other people in the same situation as you, and to find out more about these complex problems.
 You can find details of support groups and organisations that provide information on OCD, including information for carers, in ‘Useful contacts’.